piedoom/mat/README.md

 Things to keep in mind while rendering:
 =======================

 - Blender is using HDR.
-You shouldn't be using any extra lighting unless it is absolutely necessary for conveying the intended look of your material
+You can modify the lighting as long as it looks consistent with other images.
+(There is a problem where the current HDR map is too bright, and limits the amount of shadows - so feel free to play around with lighting until a better HDR map is proposed).
 - Blender is using a Physically-Based node setup as documented [here](https://www.youtube.com/watch?v=V3wghbZ-Vh4).
 Avoid using multiple shaders, and stick to either the Dialectric or Metallic shader provided.
 If you need help, check out the aforementioned link, or look at some already-created materials as an example.
 - Resolution, target object, and camera settings must stay the same for consistency.
 You can increase the amount of samples, but please do not decrease any more than the default amount.
 - Export as a PNG.
 The background is transparent!
 - As of writing, Blender is using experimental features like microdisplacements.
 Please upgrade to at least version 2.78 before rendering.
 Use this to your advantage - use heightmaps instead of normalmaps with true displacement when doing thumbnail renders.
-- Blender is also using a custom colorspace called Filmic Blender.
+- Blender is also using a custom colorspace called [Filmic Blender](https://github.com/sobotka/filmic-blender).
 Please, do not render in sRGB.

 Things to keep in mind while creating textures:
 ===============================================